SeleniumHQ/docker-selenium/README.md

 #### Headless

-If you see the following selenium exceptions:
+If you see the following Vaadin Testbench exceptions:

 `Message: invalid argument: can't kill an exited process`